The following is an article originally published March 17, 2023, by the California Business Journal.

 Enter EcoEngineers, a consulting and auditing company specializing in energy transition issues, establishing itself in California to help companies navigate the carbon disruption.
 EcoEngineers started in Des Moines, Iowa, in 2009 and works with clients across the U.S., Brazil, Canada, Europe, Asia, and Australia.
 The firm is comprised of engineers, scientists, policymakers, auditors, and analysts with expert knowledge in sustainability policies, technology, and the carbon marketplace.

 EcoEngineers helps companies achieve their clean-energy and carbon goals in three ways: initial education through EcoUniversity, EcoConsulting, and EcoAuditing.
 EcoEngineers’ consulting practice is further organized around regulatory engagement, lifecycle analysis (LCA), asset development, and compliance.
 Its auditing group exclusively audits carbon claims and helps prevent greenwashing.
-(However, doesn’t provide auditing services to its consulting clients when there is a conflict.)
+(However, it doesn’t provide auditing services to its consulting clients when there is a conflict.)

 “We’ve been around for about 13 years and always considered ourselves a California company,” says Shashi Menon, CEO, EcoEngineers.
 “We’ve been working for the majority of the renewable fuel producers in California since the inception of the low-carbon fuel standards (LCFS), in 2010.
 We show people how to take control of the ‘E’ in ESG and manifest their own environmental destinies in a good way.”

-ESG is Environmental, Social, and Government initiatives that are being embraced by public and private entities worldwide to implement practices and social equity and instill the policies that keep them on track for measurable change.
+ESG is Environmental, Social, and Government initiatives that are being embraced by public and private entities worldwide to implement sustainable practices and social equity and instill the policies that keep them on track for measurable change.

 “We’ve always admired California and its leadership in setting goals for decarbonizing the entire economy,” says Menon.
 “We’ve been on that journey with the state since our founding.
 The net zero goal for 2045 requires, I think, at least a quadrupling of renewable and zero-carbon energy resources.
-When we talk about electrifying everything, that will require an entire makeover for the grid including generating from offshore wind farms and clean hydrogen.”
+When we talk about electrifying everything, that will require an entire makeover for the grid including generating electricity from offshore wind farms and clean hydrogen.”

 California, with its sheer size, economy, number of large corporations, and aggressive goals could be considered ground zero for net zero.
-If California can do it – by deciding to do it – as the world’s fourth-largest economy, then all other states, countries, and municipalities can do too.
+If California can do it – by deciding to do it – as the world’s fourth-largest economy, then all other states, countries, and municipalities can do it too.

 To help lead the delivery of its services in the Golden State, EcoEngineers brought on Tanya Peacock as managing director for California to help expand its energy-transition practice.
 Peacock, who is chairperson of the California Hydrogen Business Council, is considered a hydrogen expert and will also lead the hydrogen sector, companywide.

-Expanding hydrogen is central to many of California’s plans to meet emissions goals, as evidenced by its investment of up to $115 million to build 200 hydrogen refueling stations by 2025, which will make the No. 1 fuel cell electric vehicle market in the U.S.
+Expanding hydrogen is central to many of California’s plans to meet emissions goals, as evidenced by its investment of up to $115 million to build 200 hydrogen refueling stations by 2025, which will make it the No. 1 fuel cell electric vehicle market in the U.S.

 Peacock attended recent United Nations climate conferences and has worked with U.S., French, and Canadian utilities to help with decarbonization efforts focusing on hydrogen and biomethane, in particular.
 She’s held board and leadership roles at the American Gas Association, Coalition for Renewable Natural Gas, American Biogas Council, and the California Stationary Fuel Cell Collaborative.
 She’s considered an expert in California’s cap-and-trade program and clean energy policy.